TemplesOfSyrinx/revealjs-site-in-main-docs-old/README.md

-# html-site-in-main-docs
+# revealjs-site-in-main-docs
-HTML site template in main branch "/docs" folder.
+Reveal.js template presentation as a GitHub repo Template in main branch "/docs" folder.